 Soup, but make it refreshing!
 Tomato gazpacho does just that.
 It’s an authentic blended soup made of tomatoes, bell peppers, onions, cucumbers, and tasty spices that fills you up but also cools you off.
 Yep, this soupy dish is served cold!

 Gazpacho is one of my favorites for enjoying on warm summer and fall evenings.
-It’s perfect when you’re in the mood for something light but still satisfying.
+This classic tomato recipe is perfect for when you’re in the mood for something light but still satisfying.
 I love to sprinkle whole chopped veggies on top of mine to add crunch and texture (and you can’t forget the croutons)!

 P.S.
 If you really can’t seem to get on the cold soup wagon (what?!), you can totally heat this like any other warm soup.
 Just heat it up for a few minutes on the stove and woolah!